Quandle theory and the optimistic limits of the representations of link groups: Introduction

 \section{Introduction}

 A link $L$ has the hyperbolic structure when there exists a discrete faithful representation $\rho:\pi_1(L)\rightarrow{\rm PSL}(2,\mathbb{C})$, where {\it the link group} $\pi_1(L)$ is the fundamental group of the link complement $\mathbb{S}^3\backslash L$.
 The standard method to find the hyperbolic structure of $L$ is to consider some triangulation of $\mathbb{S}^3\backslash L$ and solve certain set of equations.
 (These equations are called {\it the hyperbolicity equations}.)
 Each solution determines a boundary-parabolic representation\footnote{ {\it Boundary-parabolic} means the image of the peripheral subgroup $\pi_1(\partial(\mathbb{S}^3\backslash L))$ is a parabolic subgroup of PSL(2, $\mathbb{C}$).
 Note that the geometric representation is boundary-parabolic.} and one of them is {\it the geometric representation}, which means the determined boundary-parabolic representation is discrete and faithful.
 Due to Mostow's rigidity theorem, the hyperbolic structure of a link is a topological property.
-Therefore, the invariance of the hyperbolic structure under the Reidemeister moves should be observed.
-However, this could not be seen easily because, even small alteration on the triangulation changes the solution radically.
+Therefore, {it is natural to expect the invariance of the hyperbolic structure under the Reidemeister moves.} However, this could not be seen easily because, even small {change} on the triangulation changes the solution radically.

 Recently, Inoue and Kabaya, in \cite{Kabaya14}, developed a method to construct the hyperbolic structure of $L$ using the link diagram and the geometric representation.
 More generally, when a boundary-parabolic representation $\rho$ is given, they constructed the explicit geometric shapes of the tetrahedra of certain triangulation using $\rho$.
 Their main method is to construct the geometric shapes using certain quandle homology, which is defined directly from the link diagram $D$ and the representation $\rho$.
 Here, quandle is an algebric system whose axioms are closely related with the Reidemeister moves of link diagrams, so their construction changes quite naturally under the Reidemeister moves.
 (The definition of the quandle is in Section \ref{sec21}.
-A good survey of quandle is the book \cite{quandle}.)
-Therefore the article \cite{Kabaya14} actually suggested a combinatorial method to obtain the hyperbolic structure of the link complement.
+A good survey of quandle is the book \cite{quandle}.) { The result \cite{Kabaya14} suggests} a combinatorial method to obtain the hyperbolic structure of the link complement.